cds-snc/covid-alert-data/README.md

 In-app metrics were added to the COVID Alert service on February 25, 2021.
 Prior to that time there were no in-app numbers reported.
 There have been subsequent releases to the app that added new metrics or corrected bugs in previously-introduced metrics.
 Some metrics will have shorter periods of time for which they have data.
 See the [Changelog](https://github.com/cds-snc/covid-alert-data#changelog) for more details.

 The CSV files use a structure based on the [Tidy data standard](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html#tidy-data).
+These files are automatically updated each day by the [COVID Alert Metrics ETL repository](https://github.com/cds-snc/covid-alert-metrics-etl).

 ## Context and Limitations